 We hope that, if you have a problem, you will use our practice complaints procedure.
 We believe that this will give us the best chance of putting right whatever has gone wrong and the opportunity to improve our practice.

 If however, you feel you cannot raise your complaint with us, or you are dissatisfied with the way we are dealing with your complaint, the NHS Buckinghamshire Patient Experience Service provides confidential advice and support, helping you to sort out any concerns you may have about the care we provide.

 Tel: 0800 328 5640 between 8.30am- 4.00pm Mon-Thurs, 8.30am-3.00pm Fri, or email: firstname.lastname@example.org

 If you remain dissatisfied with the responses to your complaint, you have the right to ask the Health Service Ombudsman to review your case.
 You can contact them by calling the complaints line on 0345 015 4033 Mon-Fri 8.30am-5.30pm (calls cost the same as to a UK landline)

 Help in making your complaint

-If you would like help making your complaint, please contact your local Independent Complaints Advocacy Service (ICAS).
-They provide free, confidential independent advice:
+If you would like help making your complaint, please contact your local Health Complaints Advocacy Service (seAp) They provide free, confidential independent advice:

 Help us get it right